oicr-gsi/shesmu/README.md

 is overloaded.
 However, it may still be useful to throttle Shesmu based on external criteria.
 The following throttlers are available:

 - Maintenance schedule.
-Create a tab-separated file called `maintenance.tsv` with two columns, the start and end times of each maintenance window.
+Create a tab-separated file ending with `.schedule` with two columns, the start and end times of each maintenance window.
 When the system time is in this window, Shesmu will not perform any actions.
 The times must be formatted in a way that can be parsed by `ZonedDateTime.parse`.